Pinlyu3/Zebrafish-retina-GRNs/README.md

 1.No need to install in an R environment.

 ### Expected run time ###
-1.The expected construction time for GRNs is approximately 30 minutes.
+1.The expected construction time for GRNs is approximately 2.5h.

 ### STEP0: Example datasets